-I have learned this salad from him – the original recipe was modified by omitting tomatoes and replacing it with lime to add the needed zest.
+I learned how to make this salad from him—the original recipe was modified by omitting tomatoes and replacing it with lime to add the needed zest.

 A word of caution and an opportunity to tune into your body:

 If you have a thyroid condition, please do not eat raw cruciferous vegetables more than 3-4 times per week.
 If you have serious digestive issues or do not feel well after eating this salad, please give it a miss next time.
 Raw food can be more difficult to digest than cooked food and it is therefore important to tune in and listen to what your body is telling you.

 Learn how to add more hormone-balancing ingredients to your meals with our FREE 15 Breakfasts to Rebalance Your Hormones guide here.

 - 10 large kale leaves (I used curly kale, if you are using the slimmer

 dinasauraka lacinatokale, you might need to use 12 leaves)

 - 1 large and ripe avocado